Destinations Greece The Ionian Islands

 Want it built around you?

-Tell us when you're going to the Ionian, for how long, the kind of trip you want — the Northern week (Corfu + Paxos), the Southern week (Kefalonia + Ithaca), the Zakynthos-only Lesante Blu base, or a single-island deep dive on Corfu.
-We'll send a custom itinerary in 72 hours: hotels, restaurants (Etrusco and Tassia booked), the right airport, the ferry-or-charter routing, the right beaches given Navagio's 2026 closure.
-Unlimited revisions until it's right.
+Tell us when you're going to the Ionian, for how long, and what kind of trip you want: the Northern week (Corfu + Paxos), the Southern week (Kefalonia + Ithaca), the Zakynthos-only Lesante Blu base, or a single-island deep dive on Corfu.
+We'll send a custom itinerary in 72 hours: hotels, restaurants (Etrusco and Tassia booked), the right airport, the ferry-or-charter routing, the right beaches given Navagio's 2026 closure. two revision rounds included until it's right.

 $85, one time.